RenderKit/oidn/doc/api.md

-Large data like images can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach) or by creating buffer objects.
+Large data like images can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach, if supported by the device) or by creating buffer objects (supported by all devices).
 To create a new data buffer with memory allocated and owned by the library, holding `byteSize` number of bytes, use

     OIDNBuffer oidnNewBuffer(OIDNDevice device, size_t byteSize);